 At Totnes St John's Primary School we have high aspirations and ambitions for all of our children and we believe that no child should be left behind.
 We are determined to ensure that all of our children are given every chance to realise their full potential.
 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

-It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, all schools will be held accountable for how they have used the additional funding to support pupils from low income families.
 Schools are required to publish a Pupil Premium Strategy (see below).
 This will ensure that parents are fully informed about the amount of allocation, barriers faced by eligible pupils, how the funding is to be spent, how impact will be measured and the date the strategy will be reviewed.
 We also need to include how the allocation was spent for the previous year and its impact on eligible and other pupils.
 Our key objective in using the Pupil Premium Grant is to diminish the differences between all pupil groups within Totnes St John's Primary School.
 We closely monitor how we are spending the allocated funds to ensure they are having an impact on pupil premium pupil’s achievement.

 The Department of Education website is a good source of additional information:

 Making an application for free school meals

 The school will only receive this funding if the parents of eligible pupils make an application, so if you are in receipt of any of the benefits listed below, we would encourage you to apply.
 For each successful application, the school will receive an extra £1320 per pupil per year to support learning.

 This applies to all pupils regardless of which year they are in.